Getting Started with Althea Operator Tools

 Next let’s look at each of the pop-up windows launched from the gray buttons along the bottom of the router card.

-Comments button opens the Comments window.
+The Comments button opens the Comments window.
 The top text field is the same Router Name displayed at the top of the Router Card.
-The larger text field below is for general comments and be used to notate any information about a client that isn’t displayed elsewhere.
+The larger text field below is for general comments and may be used to notate any information about a client that isn’t displayed elsewhere.
 For example, it could be used to store details about the user’s network downstream of the Althea network, for future troubleshooting (i.e. user runs a local WIFI mesh system downstream of Althea router LAN port 1).
 Notes in this section will only be visible to others with access to Ops Tools.
 This field is not visible to the end user.

 Router, always exciting, actively polls the router for up to date snapshot about its current operations.
 The top section contains router details such as firmware version, Mesh IP (IPv6 address), Payment Address (the customer’s wallet public key), WireGuard Public Key (useful identifier for backend troubleshooting), and quick links to BlockScout and Etherscan.